Welcome to the Health Office!

 The Commonwealth of Pennsylvania mandates the following screenings;

-Color Vision, Stereo Depth and Plus Lens: Screened in First grade.
+Color Vision, Stereo Depth and Plus Lens: Screened once, in 1st or 2nd grade.

 Bringing Medication to School: